ISSSE 2026

 To prepare your talk to ISSSE, please adhere to this latex style, two-column style (sample-2col.tex and ceurart.cls), which is also available on Overleaf, and submit through the Easychair platform.

-The deadline for student talk proposal is the May 15th.
+The deadline for student talk proposal is the May 28th.
+Acceptance notifications will be sent by May 30th.

 Venue and Accommodation